Chelsea Murray, CHFP

 What do you attribute your success to?

-Public accounting has always been the cornerstone of my professional journey, and I take pride in using my expertise to make a difference for the people and communities I serve.
+Public accounting has been the through‑line of my career, offering the structure, access, and influence needed to make meaningful change for the communities I care about.

 What’s the best career advice you’ve ever received?